-During the HHS review of FPARs or after post-submission validations, HHS staff may ask you to correct or provide additional information about the reported data.
-If the RPC requests a revision, the FPAR contact for your agency will receive an automated e-mail from the FPAR Data System that includes revision instructions.
-If the FPAR Data Coordinator requests a revision, the RPC will receive the automated e-mail and will contact you to determine who (RPC or grantee) will correct or clarify the data using the FPAR Data System.
+During the Department of Health and Human Services (HHS) review of the FPAR or after the FPAR contractor has completed post-submission validations, HHS staff may ask you to correct or provide additional information about the reported data.
+If the PO requests a revision, the FPAR contact for your agency will receive an automated e-mail from the FPAR Data System that includes revision instructions.
+If the FPAR Data Coordinator requests a revision, the PO will receive the automated e-mail and will contact the FPAR contact for your agency to determine who (PO or grantee) will enter the correction or clarification using the FPAR Data System.

-If you are unable to revise the FPAR using the FPAR Data System, contact your RPC (http://www.hhs.gov/opa/regional-contacts/) to request assistance.
-Grantees should consult with their RPC regarding any region-specific requirements or deadlines for submitting revised FPAR tables.
-Grantees should submit revised tables by April 1 to ensure that data from revised tables are included in the national and regional reports.
+If you are unable to revise the FPAR using the FPAR Data System, contact your PO to request assistance.
+Grantees should consult with their PO regarding any requirements or deadlines for submitting revised FPAR tables.